gemesa/sys-stalker/README.md

 Now this would be way too easy.
 Target binaries are often obfuscated (using `dlopen`, calling syscalls directly, etc.).
 In such cases my preferred method is to use `strace` to get a quick high-level overview.
 The downside to `strace` is that the binary can detect if it is being traced.

-eBPF tracing can not be detected though.
+eBPF tracing cannot be detected easily though.
 First execute the target and stop it immediately (we do this to obtain its PID):

 ```
 $ ./snitch & pid=$!; kill -STOP $pid